 The difference between each grade means an increase or decrease in stopping distance between one or two car lengths (3-6 metres) when braking at 50mph.

-The difference between categories A and G is more than 18 metres (testing according to regulation EC1222.2009) in stopping distance.
+The difference between categories A and F is more than 18 metres (testing according to regulation EC1222.2009) in stopping distance.
 An A-rated tyre provides the shortest braking distances on wet roads, and thus the best grip, whereas an F rated tyre will have the longest braking distance in the wet, ie the worst level of grip.

 Categories D and G are not used.

-According to the new tyre label legislation wet grip can be tested in one of two ways.
-The first is the wet braking vehicle test, which measure wet braking performance on a wet road surface, braking from 80km/h to 20km/h
+According to the tyre labelling legislation wet grip can be tested in one of two ways.
+The first is the wet braking vehicle test, which measures wet braking performance on a wet road surface, braking from 50mph to 12mph.

-The final element of the new tyre label measures the amount of noise made by a tyre when it rolls along the road surface and are recorded as part of the tyre label.
+Noise emissions are the amount of noise made by a tyre when it rolls along the road surface and are recorded as part of the tyre label.

 Three black waves indicate that the tyre produces the most amount of noise on the scale, while one black wave symbolises the quietest.

-The new tyre label noise ranking is based on an ISO pass-by noise test, whereby noise is measured as a car passes by two microphones that are positioned 7.5m from the centre line at a height of 1.2m.
+The tyre label noise emission rating is based on an ISO pass-by noise test, whereby noise is measured as a car travelling at 50mph passes by two microphones that are positioned 7.5m from the centre line at a height of 1.2mh.